Organization

 Content Audit: Building a Shared Baseline

-Before exploring solutions, our team conducted a comprehensive content audit to fully understand the existing landscape.
-We deconstructed more than 150 pages across the three publications into smaller content components and tagged each piece based on its purpose, including:
+Before looking for solutions, our team did a thorough content audit to understand what already existed.
+We broke down over 150 pages from the three publications into smaller parts and labeled each one by its purpose, such as:

 Rules and laws